 Each summer children and teens in grades 4-12 participate in summer camps featuring art, basketball, music, soccer, drama, volleyball and more.
-For a camp brochure call Admission at (864) 242-5100, ext.
+For a camp brochure call the Welcome Center at (864) 242-5100, ext.
 4208, or email welcomecenter@bju.edu.